DavidIjsud/firestore_error_on_location_update/README.md

 7. Tap the button "Send data to Firebase from Flutter".

+NOTE: if you are using emulator , add free way drive on the emulator and if you are using physical device try to move more.

 **Note:** I realized that these crashes happen while the location sends data to Firebase on the Swift side and at the same time Dart sends data to Firebase as well.